TheSn0wDev/my_rpg/README.md

   </a>
 </p>

+## Trailer

+We made a trailer for present our game.
+Watch it: https://www.youtube.com/watch?v=-RFrEc1UJyw

 ## General

 This project was done at the end of our first year at Epitech.
 The goal was to make a complete RPG game.
 We can choose the story and the theme we want.
 Finally, we chose the universe of Diablo.